taiworoqeeb/BetChat-Micserah-Test/README.md

 1. PORT : The application port
 2. DATABASE: The database URL
 3. REDIS_URL: Redis host URL
-4. TOKEN: Secret Token for JWT can be any letters or Random letters
+4. TOKEN: Secret Token for JWT can be any Random letters/word
 5. SECRET: Secret letters for express-session

 Then start app with